 - Nursing care including wound care, catheter or feeding tube care

-- Private ambulance or medical escort services for follow-up appointments at hospitals, polyclinics and more
+- Medical escort services for follow-up appointments at hospitals, polyclinics and more

 - Therapy for rehabilitation (Physiotherapy, speech therapy and occupational therapy)

 To explore our services, download the Homage app today!

 5. Ignoring signs of potential complications